bianhezhen/trireme-kubernetes/README.md

 ## Architecture and Components

-The architecture of Trireme-Kubernetes is the following - not all components are required:
+The architecture of Trireme-Kubernetes is the following:

 ![Trireme-Kubernetes-Architecture](docs/trireme-kubernetes-architecture.png)

-It consists of several components - not all of them are required:
+Trireme-Kubernetes consists of several components - not all of them are required:

 * [Trireme-Kubernetes](https://github.com/aporeto-inc/trireme-kubernetes): the enforcement service which polices network connections (a.k.a "flows" in Trireme terminology) based on standard `NetworkPolicies` defined on the Kubernetes API

-* [Trireme-CSR](https://github.com/aporeto-inc/trireme-csr): an identity service (basically a CA) that is used in order to automatically generate certificates and asymmetric keypairs for each Trireme-Kubernetes instance
+* [Trireme-CSR](https://github.com/aporeto-inc/trireme-csr): an identity service (basically a CA) that is used to automatically sign certificates and generate asymmetric KeyPairs for each Trireme-Kubernetes instance.

-* [Trireme-Statistics](https://github.com/aporeto-inc/trireme-statistics) (optional): the monitoring and statistics bundle that relies on InfluxDB.
-Flows and Container events can be displayed in either Grafana, Chronograf or Trireme-Graph which shows a generated graph specifically for Kubernetes network flows between pods.
+* [Trireme-Statistics](https://github.com/aporeto-inc/trireme-statistics) (optional): the monitoring and statistics bundle that currently implements the trireme-lib collector interface for InfluxDB.
+Flows and Container events can be displayed in either Grafana, Chronograf or Trireme-Graph - which shows a generated graph specifically for Kubernetes network flows between pods.
 Depending on your use-case, some or all of those frontend tools can be deployed.

 ## Prerequisites

 * Trireme requires Kubernetes 1.7.x for `ingress` _NetworkPolicy_ support
 * Trireme requires Kubernetes 1.8.x for `ingress` and `egress` policy support
-* Trireme requires IPTables with access to the `Mangle` module.
+* Trireme requires `IPTables` with access to the `Mangle` module.
+* Trireme requires the `ipset` utility to be installed
 * Trireme requires access to the Docker event API socket (`/var/run/docker.sock` by default)
 * Trireme requires privileged access.
 * When deploying with the `DaemonSet` model (default and recommended), Trireme requires access to the in-cluster service API Token.
 The Namespaces/Pods/NetworkPolicies must be available as read-only.
 Note that the default deployment takes care of this.